 Since 1967, Pine Cove has existed to be used by God to transform the lives of people for His purposes and His glory.
 This purpose is no different today.
-Thus, in order to prepare for effective ministry this summer, Pine Cove is taking measures, both operationally and medically, to conduct camp safely in response to COVID-19.
+Thus, in order to have effective ministry this summer, we have taken enhanced health and safety measures.
+However, an inherent risk of exposure to COVID-19 exists in any public place where people are present.

 First and foremost, we will rely on expert guidance for COVID-19 provided by state government and health professionals, including the CDC, with the goal of providing a safe and fun environment for campers and staff.
 We will be following all guidelines released by the Texas Governor’s appointed strike-force for overnight youth camp operators.